zachaa/DrehmalMap/README.md

 Nice to Have:
 - Stones as their own layer
-- Cluster/group/spread items at the same (x, z) coordinates.
 - Signs, but only if cluster/grouping
 - Lore books as separate web page
     - Include drops from bosses (Letter of Thanks drop from Abbot Balthysar: see `hi_drehmal\data\entities\loot_tables\mob\virmari.json`)